 What are the differences in Simplex II and Simplex I?

 Even though both forms of herpes are similar, there are several differences.
 For starters, HSV1 often remains dormant near the base of the neck and causes an outbreak around the mouth or on the face.
 HSV2, remains dormant near the lower part of the spine and causes an outbreak around the genital area.
 Many people do not realize that both types of viruses can reside in both locations.

 Although these viruses are not the same, they have many more similarities than differences.
-However, HSV1 is believed to be more risky than HSV2, but this has not been proven.
-HSV1 is often much more mild and can just be annoying as you experience cold sores on the lips and face.
+However, HSV1 is believed to be riskier than HSV2, but this has not been proven.
+HSV1 is often much milder and can just be annoying as you experience cold sores on the lips and face.
 However, it can spread to the eyes, and for some, it can lead to blindness.
 HSV2 does not pose a health threat like HSV1.

 Testing and Treatment

 If you believe that you have herpes it is important to visit with a doctor right away.
 The doctor should be able to diagnose the virus through the appearance of herpes.
 However, if necessary, the doctor might require lab tests.